jhucompilers/fall2020/schedule.md

 The links to slides are provided for reference.
 In general, there is no guarantee that they will be posted before class, or that their content will not change.

+*Note*: The schedule will become more concrete as the semester progresses.
+Expect it to be updated frequently.

 Date               | Topic/Slides | Reading
 ------------------ | ------------ | ------------
 Mon, Aug 31 | Course intro, lexical analysis: [slides](lectures/lecture01-public.pdf)